SchrauwenS/Project-Ergo/README.md

 * age: number, age of the user
 * telefoon: number, telephone number of the user
 * Admin boolean, set to false when posted
+* geslacht: sex of the user, default: "/"
+* burg_statuut: current work situation of the user, default: "/"
+* diploma: the highest degree that the user achieved, default: "/"
+* huidskleur: the origin of the user, default: "/"
+* kinderen: the number of children a user has, default: "0"

 ###subScore
 Subscore has 6 fields, all 6 are required.